yoxu515/aot-benchmark/MODEL_ZOO.md

 - Auto-mixed precision was enabled in training but disabled in evaluation.
 - Test-time augmentations were not used.
 - The inference resolution of DAVIS/YouTube-VOS was 480p/1.3x480p as [CFBI](https://github.com/z-x-yang/CFBI).
+- Fully online inference.
+We passed all the modules frame by frame.
 - Multi-object FPS was recorded instead of single-object one.

 ### Pre-trained Models